 I write in Polish because I know it so well; I can write my poems or essays without consulting a dictionary and hearing echoes from different poems in Polish, dear to me.
 Plus I believe we’re formed by the history of our countries; successes and/or humiliations from previous centuries exist subliminally in our minds.
 We can liberate themselves from them by writing but not by leaping to another language.
 I hate nationalism as much as Milosz did but can find in the history of my country references which help me to understand the world.
 You don’t need to “love” your country, you’re naturally interested in it, you can (should) be critical of it and it gives you strength.
 In your case it’s seems to me so obvious: the Chinese civilization is so old, so rich, how could one renounce on such a powerful resource?

-MD: “En Route” from the “Eternal Enemies” is such a lovely set of short poems.
+MD: For me it’s more complicated than that.
+Back to you.
+“En Route” from the “Eternal Enemies” is such a lovely set of short poems.
 Did you write them while en route?
 Well, I like the idea of being en route.
-It is the very fact of losing home that gives us a goal in life— every poem is a step on the road towards home as you wrote that “go to Lvov, after all/it exists, quiet and pure as/a peach.
+It is the very fact of losing home that gives us a goal in life—every poem is a step on the road towards home as you wrote that “go to Lvov, after all/it exists, quiet and pure as/a peach.
 It is everywhere.”
 Even Krakow, your physical home at the present, is a temporary place, isn’t it?
 At the same time it is Lvov that makes you appreciate every city you live and have lived in, isn’t it?

 AZ: You’re such a good reader.
 Yes, Lvov is the ideal city for me, lost for ever and yet very potent in a different dimension of life.
 I’m writing this in Chicago, in Hyde Park, which is the university neighborhood, soon I’ll be going back to Krakow, after a few days I’m supposed to fly to Berlin for yet another Milosz thing, so yes, I’m still en route, for the time being.